Thomas Brown (loyalist): The King's Rangers

 Brown came to lead a mounted Loyalist company styled as the King's (Carolina) Rangers, which over time developed into a uniformed and disciplined unit.
-Becoming a skilled commander himself, Brown was appointed the rank of provincial Lieutenant Colonel by Major General Augustine Prévost in July 1779.
+Becoming a skilled commander himself, Brown was appointed the rank of provincial Lieutenant Colonel by Major General Augustine Prevost in July 1779.
 His Rangers fought in Lt-Col. Archibald Campbell's 1778 invasion of Georgia, the 1779 Siege of Savannah, and the Loyalist occupation of Augusta in 1780 and 1781, as well as minor backcountry clashes.
 In September 1780, Brown maintained a stout defence against Elijah Clarke's surprise attack at the First Battle of Augusta, holding the fortified Mackay House until arrival of a relief force.
 On June 5, 1781, he was compelled to yield Fort Cornwallis in the Second Battle of Augusta after a spirited and creative defence.
 Nathanael Greene arranged to have him paroled and escorted to Savannah with his regular troops with the promise they would not re-enter war.
 Greene was afraid Brown would be killed by his troops in captivity.

 Brown's campaign plan achieved temporary success, but ultimately failed due to tardy or insufficient support from local Tories and his Indian allies.
 His war career was later vilified, but Cashin's research found no historical evidence that he did anything beyond his duty according to the recognized rules of war.
 It is unlikely that he hanged thirteen prisoners at the Mackay House with savage relish, rather he imposed (or condoned) a widely approved penalty against parole breakers.
 Brown angrily denied that he ever encouraged Indians to barbarous behaviour.